 Members shall be selected on the basis of their recognized leadership, their expertise and professional experience, their willingness to devote valuable time, and their interest in the Arboretum and its programs.

 Clare Carlson has been a naturalist for the Friends of Capital Springs Recreation Area (CSRA) since 2015, developing events, stewardship opportunities, interpretive materials, and citizen science programming rooted in environmental education.
 She develops and leads many of these activities that connect the public to the CSRA, which is a 2,500-acre multi-jurisdictional park stretching west from the shores of Lake Waubesa to Fish Hatchery Road.
 Her position involves closely coordinating these activities and initiatives with Dane County Parks, the Wisconsin Department of Natural Resources (WDNR), the Madison Metropolitan Sewerage District, and the CSRA Friends’ board.
-In addition, she volunteer as an environmental educator for the Cambridge School District, working with educator Georgia Gomez-Ibanez.
+In addition, she volunteers as an environmental educator for the Cambridge School District, working with educator Georgia Gomez-Ibanez.
 Clare also helped to establish and served as board president of the Friends of the Glacial Heritage Area.

 Susan Cook